 Now I know what your thinking is that gargoyles are just stone statues usually found on the side of cathedrals, they don't come alive.
 I used to think that to and I found out the hard way how wrong I was.
 I was so surprised by it

-This is one creature that I fought most recently, and I was out on a walk one night when I decided to explore a old nearly run down building that I hadn't seen inside of before.
+This is one creature that I fought most recently, I had a feeling that possibly this would be my last fight.
+I didn't know how much longer I could keep this up.
+I was out on a walk one night when I decided to explore a old nearly run down building that I hadn't seen inside of before.
 It was a beautiful old church up near Cavehill this is close to were I live in Belfast.
 I was hoping to take some pictures here.
 The first thing that made me aware that there was anything near was the scratching footstep behind me, then I heard a low rumbling growl.
 I thought that was imaging this and wasn't sure if these creatures even existed.

 After I heard this growl I started seeing shadows moving fast in the dark.
 I kept my hand on the hilt of my sword in case I had to use it quickly.
 I was terrified that I wouldn't have enough time react if it attacked.
 I suddenly heard the angry breathing of the creature above me and I knew it wouldn't be long before it would pounce, I still didn't know what was making these sounds but I was ready to take on anything that came at me.

 I stayed in the shadows the rest of the day waiting until night when I could leave again.
 While I waited I took out the bandages that I always carried and applied them to the large gnashes the gargoyle left across my chest.
 I though about how close this creature had come to killing me, if it had for hit me higher it could have easily took my head off.
-Once I seen the light of the moon start to fill the room I knew it was safe to leave.
+I wasn't sure if I was relived that it hadn't or if I was angry that I just didn't give in.
+I was starting to feel like I had enough, Once I seen the light of the moon start to fill the room I knew it was safe to leave.